ucladevx/Bmaps-Frontend/README.md

 ## Built With
 * Mapbox: Open source mapping platform for custom designed maps
-* Node: Javascript runtime built on Chrome
+* Node.js: Javascript runtime built on Chrome
+* Handlebars.js: Templating language that separates view and code

 ## How To Run
 * `cd` to the repository.